image

 Fantastic Chef, R.N., Dachshund Tamer, Rail-enthusast, Globe-trotter, Knitter, Grannie and Laundry-hobbiest.
 It takes someone like her to organize someone like me.

-biography and artists statement
+Biography and artists statement

 As a visitor to this website will become aware, I do a lot of outdoor "plein air" painting.
-I've painted outside in England and Australia as well as widely in the USA.
-Between April 2007 and April 2008 I completed a personal challenge to create at least two pieces of artwork, (11x15 inches or larger) in each of the 105 counties of Kansas, within one year.
-32 nights in motels, 7,600 miles driving and I have them done.
+I've painted outside in England, Mexico, Canada and Australia as well as widely in the USA.

 spacer